sampling-research-ethics-itm

 Ethical leadership

-Since the publication of the first version of the Declaration of Helsinki in 1964, the role of overseeing ethics in research has been attributed to research ethics committees (RECs).
+Since the publication of the first version of the Declaration of Helsinki in 1964, the responsibility for overseeing ethics in research has been assigned to research ethics committees (RECs).
 They initially focused on the autonomy of participants, the protection of privacy and confidentiality, and informed consent.

-But these days, research ethics is a rapidly evolving field, which should listen to the voices of all researchers, individual participants and research communities.
-For RECs that oversee global health research, it is also critical to consider and mitigate the possible power imbalances in global health.
+However, research ethics is now a rapidly evolving field that must listen to the voices of all researchers, individual participants, and research communities.
+Clinical, epidemiological, and diagnostic studies, secondary analyses of health data and biosamples, behavioral studies, or any other research involving human participants should yield social value, be scientifically justified, and adhere to ethical standards.
+For RECs overseeing global health research, it is also critical to consider and mitigate potential power imbalances in global health.

-Recent guidelines value concepts and principles like fair research partnership, benefit sharing, community engagement, protection of data collectors in the field, fair policies and practices for sharing research data and BioSamples, and fair dissemination practices.
-Increasing attention is given to the ethics challenges of research conducted during outbreaks and other public health emergencies.
+Recent guidelines emphasise concepts and principles such as fair research partnerships, benefit sharing, community engagement, protection of data collectors in the field, fair policies and practices for sharing research data and BioSamples, and fair dissemination practices.
+Increasing attention is being given to the ethical challenges of research conducted during outbreaks and other public health emergencies.
 These guidelines include, among others:

-Furthermore, it is increasingly recognised that research institutions and individual researchers are responsible for integrating ethical standards and integrity in their institutional policies and personal values and behaviours.
+Furthermore, it is increasingly recognised that research institutions and individual researchers are responsible for integrating ethical standards and integrity in their institutional policies, as well as their personal values and behaviours.

 Stay informed

 Dr Raffaella Ravinetto is chair of ITM's Institutional Review Board.
-Follow her on Twitter or take a look at her research profile to discover the latest findings.
+Discover her latest findings:

 institutional-review-board-of-itm